jubilantdeenie/grow-with-google/vintage-game/README.md

 Modal window by W3.
 Direct link in app.js comments.

-The enemy-bug image was been modified using Gimp to create enemy-bug2.
+The enemy-bug image has been modified using Gimp to create enemy-bug2.

 ## Future Developments